 - Schedule the baptism at least one week after the file is complete.

-The universal call to holiness requires that Catholics continually examine their consciences and seek forgiveness for sins.
+The universal call to holiness requires that Catholics continually examine their consciences and seek forgiveness from God for their sins.
 As a sacrament of healing, instituted by Christ, Reconciliation gives Catholics this beautiful avenue of grace and strength.
 Whether it has been one week or 43 years, Oblate priests are here at Holy Ghost to help you with this important sacrament.

-Reconciliation is a sacrament that is given special attention in our second year of Religious Education.
+For children, Reconciliation is a sacrament that is given special attention in our second year of Religious Education.
 Please call the parish office and speak with the Director of Religious Education, if you have any further questions.

 The Archdiocese of Denver has instituted the “restored order” for the sacraments, which means that a youth will receive the sacrament of Confirmation before receiving their First Holy Communion.
 This generally happens in the Third Grade, after three years of instruction that includes the sacrament of Reconciliation.